Hermann-SW/7600X/README.md

 The other numbers are not as they should be, and I have currently no explanation why Bios default settings give rank 18 at all ...

+#### real runtimes for computations on big primes up to 100355 decimal digits

 I just made sure that single core performance is real, by determining ```sqrt(-1) (mod p)``` for 10,000-/36,401-/100,355-digit primes, see section [#c-with-libgmpxx](#c-with-libgmpxx) below for details.
 Really only 75.7%(!) of i7-11850H runtime for 100,355-digit prime (matching single threaded list numbers for both CPUs well: 3152 / 4222 = 74.7%).